Aldis History, Family Crest & Coats of Arms

 The surname Aldis was first found in the counties of Norfolk, Suffolk and Lincolnshire in the south east of England, where they held a family seat from very ancient times.
 Soon after, Rudolphus Aldous was recorded in Yorkshire in 1168 as holding considerable estates and lands, and Robert Aldous was recorded in Norfolk in 1230.

-Important Dates for the Aldis family
+Early History of the Aldis family

 This web page shows only a small excerpt of our Aldis research.
 Another 36 words (3 lines of text) covering the year 1284 is included under the topic Early Aldis History in all our PDF Extended History products and printed products wherever possible.